© 2026 WGCU News

 Available On Air Stations

-Prescribed burn being conducted today at Naples Botanical Garden
+Prescribed burn at Naples Botanical Garden to thwart wildfire

 Florida habitats depend on fire.
 There are plants that won’t bloom or seed until they’ve been touched by a flame, for example.
 Fire also regulates biodiversity.
 The debris accumulation and heavy overgrowth of plants such as saw palmetto make it impossible for grasses and wildflowers to grow.
-The Naples Botanical Gardens depends on prescribed fire to help these types of plants.
+The Naples Botanical Garden depends on prescribed fire to help these types of plants.
+Above is the Naples Botanical Garden's prescribed burn today (Monday, Dec.
+1).

 John Eder

 Florida habitats depend on fire.
 There are plants that won’t bloom or seed until they’ve been touched by a flame, for example.
 Fire also regulates biodiversity.
 The debris accumulation and heavy overgrowth of plants such as saw palmetto make it impossible for grasses and wildflowers to grow.
-The Naples Botanical Gardens depends on prescribed fire to help these types of plants.
-Above is the Naples Botanical Garden's prescribed burn in 2023.
+The Naples Botanical Garden depends on prescribed fire to help these types of plants.
+Above is the Naples Botanical Garden's prescribed burn Monday, Dec.
+1.

-Carefully controlled fires like this one are an important public safety precaution because they reduce organic matter, such as pine needles and fallen leaves, that can fuel wildfires.
+Carefully controlled fires like this one are an important public safety precaution because they reduce organic matter, such as the pine needles and fallen leaves Foht mentioned, that can fuel wildfires.
 Moreover, fire is critical for the health of Florida ecosystems.
 It encourages the growth of new plants and promotes seed sprouting, among other benefits.

 The Garden began reintroducing fire to its natural areas in 2023, working with a certified burn manager, his staff, and land managers from neighboring conservation organizations.